Selective Transfer with Reinforced Transfer Network for Partial Domain Adaptation: Our Approach

-The novel reward is designed according to the reconstruction error of the source sample based on the target generator.
-The intuition of using reconstruction error as reward is that when the related source and target feature distributions are well aligned, the reconstruction errors of source outlier classes based on the target generator are big since they are extremely dissimilar to the target classes.
-Consequently, the selector aims to select source samples with small reconstruction errors for distribution alignment and classifier training.
-However, the purpose of reinforcement learning is to maximize the reward, so we design the following novel reward based on reconstruction error:
+To take advantage of pixel-level information when selecting source samples, the novel reward is designed according to the reconstruction error of the selected source sample based on $G_t$.
+The intuition of using this reconstruction error as reward is that the reconstruction error $\|\bm{x}_i^{s'}-G_{t}F(\bm{x}_i^{s'})\|_2^2$ of outlier source sample is large since they are extremely dissimilar to the target classes.
+Hence, the selector aims to select source samples with small reconstruction errors for distribution alignment and classifier training.
+However, the purpose of RL is to maximize the reward, so we design the following novel reward based on reconstruction error:

 where $\bm{x}_i^{s'}$ is the sample selected by the reinforced data selector, and $n'$ is the number of samples selected.
-As shown in Figure \ref{Fig1}c, we additionally embed a source generator $G_s$ and a target generator $G_t$ into the domain adaptation model to get the reward.
-Note that, to accurately evaluate the efficacy of $\bm{X}_b^{s'}$, rewards are collected after the feature extractor $F$ and classifier $C$ are updated as in Eq. \ref{e5} and before the generators $G_{s,t}$ are updated as in Eq. \ref{e6}. $F$, $C$ and $G_{s,t}$ can be trained as follows:
+As shown in Eq. \ref{e4}, the smaller the reconstruction error, the greater the reward, which is in line with our expectations.
+Note that, to accurately evaluate the efficacy of $\bm{X}_b^{s'}$, rewards are collected after the feature extractor $F$ and classifier $C$ are updated as in Eq. \ref{e5} and before the generators $G_{s,t}$ are updated as in Eq. \ref{e6}. $F$, $C$ and $G_{s,t}$ can be trained as follows: \begin{small}